manux32/7dtdSdxMods/Manux_CustomVehicles/README.md

 </entity_class>
 ```
 ### EntityCustomLoader
-This is the new kid on the block and is still experimental.
-The code will most likely change a lot in the near future.
-But the base is there.
 This one is even more complex than the Custom Cars.
 It requires more advanced rigging know-how.
-It currently supports additionnal XML properties to control [**destruction/harvesting**](#only-on-loader-for-now) of the vehicle.
-It can destroy and harvest almost anything, all controllable via XML.
-It also kills zombies and other creatures when you drive over them.
+The current code is partially hardcoded for The Beast.
+I might make it more flexible in the future, to be able to make other types of construction vehicles with it.
 XML Example:
 ```XML
 <entity_class name="loader">